League Managers Association: LMA Institute of Leadership and High Performance

 In April 2017, the LMA launched the LMA Institute of Leadership and High Performance.
 It was established to provide ongoing learning and continuous personal development to those working in professional football.

 The LMA Institute of Leadership and High Performance encompasses the LMA Diploma in Football Management, which is accredited by the University of Liverpool and is joint funded by the League Managers Association, the Premier League, The Football Association and the Professional Footballers’ Association.
 The programme has been built after an extensive period of research and analysis across the professional game into the complexities and challenges faced by those who choose to build a career in football management and coaching.
 It is designed to be delivered on a modular basis, combining two residential summer schools and seven one-day workshops during the course of the year.

 Controversy

 In August 2014 Malky Mackay and Iain Moody were accused of sending each other racist, sexist and homophobic text messages; the LMA defended Mackay by dismissing his action as "banter" in a press statement which was widely condemned.
 The LMA later apologised for this.
 There were calls for LMA chief executive Richard Bevan to resign as a result.

 In popular culture

-The LMA added their name to a series of football management simulation games, LMA Manager series, for the PlayStation 2, and for 2007 the PC.
+The LMA added their name to a series of football management simulation games, LMA Manager by Codemasters, from 1999 to 2007.